lescx/v2.les.cx/content/articles/lxd-images-chromeos.md

 +-----------------+------------------------------------------+---------------+-------------+--------+--------+--------+
 ```

-[Bis Mitte-April](https://discuss.linuxcontainers.org/t/the-future-of-lxc-incus-images-on-chromeos/18590) wird man weiterhin seine images herunterladen können.
-Was danach geschieht, ist im Moment noch unklar.
+[Until mid-April](https://discuss.linuxcontainers.org/t/the-future-of-lxc-incus-images-on-chromeos/18590) you will still be able to download your images.
+What happens after that is still unclear at the moment.

-Google ist dafür bekannt, keine AGPL licensed software in ihren Produkten zu verwenden.
-Die Gründe weichen vom Thema dieses Artikels ab, aber eine ähnliche Situation kennt man beispielsweise von Apple mit ihrer steinalt-`bash` Version.
-Im Moment sieht es so aus, als ob ChromeOS bis LXD Version 5.20 upgraden kann und dann wir Nutzer ein Problem haben, welches im Moment noch keine absehbare Lösung bereithält.
+Google is known for not using AGPL licensed software in its products.
+The reasons differ from the topic of this article, but a similar situation is known for example from Apple with their steinalt-`bash` version.
+At the moment it looks as if ChromeOS will be able to upgrade to LXD version 5.20 and then we users will have a problem that has no foreseeable solution at the moment.

 ## The Incus hard fork

-In Folge der plötzlichen Lizenzänderung von Canonical und der damit verbundenen CLA, musste LXD leider unter Zwang einem hard fork unterzogen werden.
+As a result of Canonical's sudden licence change and the associated CLA, LXD unfortunately had to undergo a hard fork under duress.

-> Incus is a fork of LXD, which is a daemon that is primarily used to manage containers.
-It tends to be favored by those who wish to treat containers as if they were full system images.
+> Incus is a fork of LXD, a daemon mainly used to manage containers.
+It is favoured by those who want to treat containers like complete system images.
 >
-> Canonical, relatively recently, (LXD/LXC/Libvirt/etc have been around for a long time) added support for managing virtual machines to LXD for some reason with their 4.0 LTS release.
-So in a way it is a competitor with Libvirt.^2
+> Canonical has only recently (LXD/LXC/Libvirt/etc have been around for a long time) added virtual machine management support to LXD with version 4.0 LTS, for some reason.
+So in a way it is a competitor to Libvirt.^2
 >
 > [2] https://www.reddit.com/r/linux/comments/15ldqng/comment/jvch136

 ## Workarounds for the future

-LXD erlaubt nested container (insert).
-Das heißt, es ist möglich, Incus oder Docker bereits heute in ChromeOS ohne Probleme zu verwenden.
-Das fühlt sich natürlich "hacky" an, wenn man erst ein Debian image aus LXD heraus öffnet, um bspw.
-Docker zu starten, in dem dann ein Alpine Linux läuft.
+LXD allows nested containers (insert).
+This means that it is already possible to use Incus or Docker in ChromeOS today without any problems.
+Of course, this feels "hacky" if you first open a Debian image from LXD to start Docker, for example, in which an Alpine Linux is then running.

 ## The ideal solution

-Incus, a fork of LXD, is one possible alternative to LXD on ChromeOS.
-Sadly, it's not possible to replace LXD with Incus on ChromeOS.
+Incus, a fork of LXD, is a possible alternative to LXD under ChromeOS.
+Unfortunately, it is not possible to replace LXD under ChromeOS with Incus.
-Ideally, Google provides more images besides the debian, if not via a public image server, than maybe natively from ChromeOS with their CDN.
+Ideally, Google provides other images besides the Debian image, if not via a public image server, then perhaps natively from ChromeOS with their CDN.